yonatan123s/kubernetes-final-project/part1/README.md

         e.
 Use the right labels

 `
-kubectl expose pod messaging --port=6379 --name=messaging-service --type=ClusterIp
+kubectl expose pod messaging --port=6379 --name=messaging-service --type=ClusterIP
 `

 6. Create a service messaging-service to expose the messaging application within the cluster on port 6379.